Neeratyoy/Auto-CNN/README.md

 * The task was to train CNN models for two datasets [KMNIST] and [K49]
 * With minimal or no manual tuning for the architecture or parameters
 * The problem was approached as a Hyper-parameter Optimization (HPO) task
-    * With Neural Architecture Search (NAS) as an HPO
+    * With Neural Architecture Search (NAS) as HPO
-    * Tuning of training parameters as an HPO
+    * Tuning of training parameters as HPO
 * [BOHB] was used as a tool for HPO
 * Overall, transfer learning was leveraged to optimize performance for the datasets